Alaska opens vaccine to residents age 16 and up as more U.S. states reopen

 Maryland Governor Larry Hogan took similar action on Tuesday when he removed several mitigation measures, including limits on outdoor and indoor dining.

-In another move toward recovery, Governors Andrew Cuomo and Phil Murphy announced on Wednesday that restaurants in New York City and New Jersey will be able to expand indoor dining capacity to 50% beginning March 19.
+In another move toward recovery, Governors Andrew Cuomo and Phil Murphy announced on Wednesday that New York City and New Jersey restaurants will be able to expand indoor dining capacity to 50% beginning March 19.
 Restaurants in the rest of New York state will expand to 75% capacity.

+Also on Wednesday, the agency that oversees Medicare and Medicaid said it had eased its recommendations to make it easier for nursing home residents to have visitors.

+The new guidance from the Centers for Medicare and Medicaid Services urges outdoor visits when possible.
+But it also approves of indoor visits for residents who are not infected, quarantining or living in a home located in high infection-rate area where fewer than 70% of the facility’s residents have been fully vaccinated.

-Reporting by Yereth Rosen and Maria Caspani; Writing by Joseph Ax; Editing by Will Dunham and Jonathan Oatis
+Reporting by Yereth Rosen, Maria Caspani and Peter Szekely; Writing by Joseph Ax; Editing by Will Dunham, Aurora Ellis and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.